dhmit/gender_novels/gender_novels/tutorials/git_install_setup.md

 #### Final Step: Update the Repository

+//SR: this needs to be fetch and merge, not just fetch

 Before making any modifications to the code on your computer, it's always a good idea to check if there are any updates to the codebase on Github.
 This helps to avoid conflicts between your codebase and the